karamjit-s/reactExpressJs/README.md

 This is a basic Crud app developed in reactJs and expressJs.
+I'll  make more changes to this website to explore the features of mern stack.

 Home page of my react app where we can see the records of student